Thibka/zoomer/README.md

 <canvas id="canvas"></canvas>
 ```

-The instantiation is done by passing the coordinates and dimensions of the previously defined start and end areas.
+Instanciate by passing the dimensions and coordinates of the previously defined steps.
 At least 2 steps must be defined (a start and an end), but you can add as many as needed.

 ```javascript